Skip to content

 We offer three start dates per year in Spring, Summer and Fall.

-At this time, there is one start date in summer.
+At this time, there is a Spring and Summer start.

 Admission application packets are reviewed on a rolling basis throughout the year for admission to one of three semesters (Spring, Summer, and Fall) for the online BASW and MSW programs.

-Note that the online DSW program is only accepting students into the Summer term.
+Note that the online DSW program is only accepting students into the Spring and Summer terms.
 Speak to an admissions counselor for upcoming dates.

 The University of Kentucky values teaching and learning, diversity and inclusion, discovery, research and creativity, promotion of health, and deep community engagement.
 Read more about our Strategic Vision here.

 We provide tuition benefits for military members and their families, resources for communicating with the V.A., assistance with the transition to an academic environment, and other resources.
-Learn more about military benefits here.
+Learn more at our Military Support page.

 • Undergraduate Cumulative GPA: 3.0